archammar/Solar-radiation-prediction-for-office-tower-using-machine-learning/README.md

 5. More number of prediction  cases can be added  by appending to the python list - '_input'
 6. Decision tree model file can be downloaded from this link: https://cf-my.sharepoint.com/:f:/r/personal/alammara_cardiff_ac_uk/Documents/Prediction%20Models?csf=1&web=1&e=g8Uevw
+7. Inside GH_CPython module, in line 62 the path to simulation data has to be given and in line 190, the path to the DT model file has to be given.